dancebunny98/zapret2/docs/manual.en.md

 7. Stop: `systemctl stop nfqws2@INSTANCE`
 8. Restart: `systemctl restart nfqws2@INSTANCE`

-This method does not apply ip/nf tables rules - you will have to handle that separately, as well as write the rules themselves.
+This method does not apply iptables/nftables rules - you will have to handle that separately, as well as write the rules themselves.
 The rules must be placed somewhere so they are applied after the system starts.
 For example, you can create a separate systemd unit that runs a shell script or `nft -f /path/to/file.nft`.

 # Other firmwares